 If you’re looking to spend more time helping your teammates, Oberon is a great choice, and he doesn’t sacrifice your ability to solo and deal damage.
 He specializes in area of effect damage and healing, which great for dealing with swarms, crowds, and defense missions.

-Oberon’s first and second abilities help you deal some extra damage, but the third ability, Renewal, is where the magic happens.
+Oberon’s first and second abilities help you deal some extra damage and his second ability has become more potent now that Radiation damage confused enemies, but the third ability, Renewal, is where the magic happens.
 A field of flowers springs from the ground, healing allies inside over time.
 It lasts until you manually cancel it, but it will drain your mana, depending on how many people are inside, and how hurt they are.

-When building Oberon, you want to build towards ability strength and range, allowing your abilities to affect more enemies and allies, and deal more damage or provide more healing.
+With Oberon, you want to build toward ability strength and range, allowing your abilities to affect more enemies and allies and deal more damage or provide more healing.
 Rage can help convert damage you take, which Renewal will heal, into more usable energy to heal your teammates.

 The dragon Warframe Chroma has a unique trait that’s quite useful for end-game missions.
 You can adjust his ability damage type and traits by changing his color scheme.
 You can set the different appearance loadouts to different color sets for the proper elements against each enemy.

 Chroma really shines in boss fights.
 His third ability, Vex Armor, converts damage Chroma takes into extra weapon damage.
-Turn it on, let some of the trash mobs attack you, then deal up to 275 percent more damage with your best weapon.
+Turn it on, let some of the trash mobs attack you, then deal up to 275% more damage with your best weapon.
 This can quickly shred even the most dangerous boss’s health, making Chroma an excellent addition to any team for Sorties or Assassination grinding.
+He is also still one of the standout Eidolon hunters in the game, as long as you can keep his Vex Armor buff maxed for when you need it.

 The definition of glass cannon, Mesa deals wild amounts of damage to single targets, at the cost of a small health and shield pool, and only one true defensive ability.
 Instead, you’ll have to keep moving and dispatch your enemies quickly to stay alive.

 Mesa’s relatively low defense capabilities definitely require a deft hand and quick parkour skills.
-As a reward, you’ll deal massive amounts of damage, and tear down bosses quickly, assuming you survive.
-Building up your ability power, maximum energy, and duration will give you the best fighting chance.
+As a reward, you’ll deal massive amounts of damage and tear down enemies quickly, assuming you survive.
+Building up your ability power, maximum energy, and duration will give you the best fighting chance, and the right Arcanes that give additional damage and fire rate based on crits will turn her into a monster.

 For the shotgun fans, Hek is available at Mastery Rank 4, and packs all of its pellets into a narrow cone, for high stopping power at short range.
 It should feel familiar to classic shotguns, so you can charge through huge crowds and tear them down quickly.